sclumpus/Gym_Occupancy_Project/README.md

 ## Sections
 As of now, there are three different sections that make up this project:

-Weather Data Collection - Collecting the hourly weather data and exporting to a csv.
+Weather Data Collection - Collecting the hourly weather data and exporting to a csv

-Gym Occupancy - Using the sign-in data to create a csv that lists occupants per hour Weather vs Occupancy - Using the two above csv's, combine them and perform predictive analysis
+Gym Occupancy - Using the sign-in data to create a csv that lists occupants per hour

+Weather vs Occupancy - Using the two above csv's, combine them and perform predictive analysis